What is call tracking?

 The importance of tracking inbound calls

 Businesses take and make calls daily, but without call tracking, businesses gain little more than who’s calling and why.
-While some businesses still ask the classic question of “How did you hear about us?” to see how the caller discovered their company, the caller isn’t likely to give you their first true interaction with the business.
+While some businesses still ask the classic question of “How did you hear about us?” to see how the caller discovered their company, the caller isn’t likely to provide you with their first true interaction with the business.

 Video Thumbnail